Is BMI Accurate?

 His name was Adolph Quetelet.
 He developed the BMI throughout his time studying and attempting to find the characteristics of the “average” man.
 In Quetelet’s eyes, these characteristics were representative of the “ideal” man.

-To find the “ideal” man, he gathered data from France and Scotland consisting of the height and weight of white men.
+To find the “ideal” man, he gathered data from France and Scotland that consisted of the height and weight of white men.

 Long story short, he averaged out this data and came up with a measurement tool called the Index.
 Which has shape-shifted over the years to be known around the world as the BMI.